Charges against "swatting" suspect could be complicated

 Second-degree murder recklessness is more reckless, that the defendant additionally knew the victim was in imminent danger, although death was not foreseen.
 This sounds a lot like intentional murder, but in Kansas, there’s a difference.

 Intentional murder would occur when one shoots at a person in a moving car, trying to kill that person.
-Second-degree reckless murder would occur when one fires a gun in the general direction of a vehicle at night, not intending to kill, but to strike an occupant.
+Second-degree reckless murder would occur when one fires a gun in the general direction of a vehicle at night, not intending to kill and strikes an occupant.
 The line can be hard to discern.

 Barriss allegedly made the false 911 call with the specific intent that the police respond to the call and rush to the home of the person Barriss had a dispute with.